 - By education—educational differences can affect the way different people approach the same job;

-- By cultural background—this may reflect race or country of origin, but it may also reflect how we celebrate different holidays or what language is spoken at home;
+- By cultural background—this may reflect race or country of origin, but it may also reflect how we celebrate different holidays or the primary language at home

 - And finally, by physical abilities—these take into account both special talents and special needs, including physical disabilities.